2024–25 Florida Panthers season

 The 2024–25 Florida Panthers season was the 31st season for the National Hockey League (NHL) franchise that was established in 1993.
 The Panthers entered the season as the defending Stanley Cup champions having defeated the Edmonton Oilers in seven games in the 2024 Stanley Cup Final.

 On April 5, 2025, the Panthers clinched a playoff spot for the sixth straight season following the Columbus Blue Jackets loss to the Toronto Maple Leafs.

 In the playoffs, the Panthers defeated the Tampa Bay Lightning in five games in the first round, defeated the Toronto Maple Leafs in seven games in the second round, defeated the Carolina Hurricanes in five games in the Eastern Conference finals, and made the 2025 Stanley Cup Final for the third consecutive season where they defeated the Edmonton Oilers in six games in a rematch of the previous Stanley Cup Final.
-The Panthers scored 94 playoff goals, the 4th most by a team in NHL history, behind only the 1985 Oilers, 1981 Islanders, and 1991 Penguins, all of whom played in an era of high-scoring offense in the 1980s and early 1990s.
+The Panthers scored 94 playoff goals, the fourth-most by a team in NHL history, behind only the 1980–81 New York Islanders, 1984–85 Edmonton Oilers, and 1990–91 Pittsburgh Penguins, all of whom played in an era of high-scoring offense in the 1980s and early 1990s.

 Members of the Panthers watch as the Stanley Cup championship banner is raised into the rafters at Amerant Bank Arena before the home opener against the Boston Bruins.

 Previous season

-The Florida Panthers finished as the top seed in the Atlantic Division and met the in-state rival Tampa Bay Lightning in the first round of the 2024 Stanley Cup Playoffs.
+The Florida Panthers finished as the top seed in the Atlantic Division and met the in-state rival Tampa Bay Lightning in the first round of the 2024 Stanley Cup playoffs.
 The Panthers eliminated the Lightning in five games.
 They then faced the Boston Bruins in the second round, winning the series in six games.
 The Panthers defeated the New York Rangers in the conference finals in six games, advancing to the Stanley Cup Final for the second consecutive season.

 In the 2024 Stanley Cup Final series matchup against the Edmonton Oilers, the Panthers initially held a 3–0 lead before experiencing defeats in the following three games.
-The Panthers recovered and defeated the Oilers 2–1 in Game 7 at home.
+The Panthers recovered and defeated the Oilers 2–1 in game 7 at home.
 This victory clinched the franchise's first Stanley Cup championship in its 30 years of existence.